-APPEALS, GRIEVANCES, AND COMPLAINTS OTHER THAN ACADEMIC PROGRESSION member.
+APPEALS, GRIEVANCES, AND COMPLAINTS OTHER THAN ACADEMIC PROGRESSION

+Occasionally, a student may have a grievance regarding another issue.
+A student grievance with a faculty member should be addressed first directly with the faculty member.
 If a student is not satisfied following this step, the student should contact the Instructor of Record.
 If it is the Instructor of Record with whom the student has a grievance, the student should then request a review by contacting the Director of the School of Social Work.
 The Director has the discretion to address the concern directly, or to form a grievance committee.
 Questions about procedural options should be directed to the Director of the School of Social Work.